zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 A simpler way to congigure the IGW is to use a text based configuration.
 This text is in YAML format and can either be in a file or specified in-line as a parameter.
 The configuration defines the set of plugins to be instantiated along with their parameters.
 Each plugin can also be given a name, enabling the same plugin type to be instantiated multiple times, if needed.

 Also defined is a set of SchedulingProfiles, which determine the set of plugins to be used when scheduling a request.
+If one is not defailed, a default one names `default` will be added and will reference all of the instantiated plugins.

-The set of plugins instantiated must also include a Profile Handler, which determines which SchedulingProfiles will be used for a particular request.
+The set of plugins instantiated can include a Profile Handler, which determines which SchedulingProfiles will be used for a particular request.
+A Profile Handler must be specified, unless the configuration only contains one profile, in which case the `SingleProfileHandler` will be used.

+In addition, the set of instantiated plugins can also include a picker, which chooses the actual pod to which the request is scheduled after filtering and scoring.
+If one is not referenced in a SchedulingProfile, an instance of `MaxScorePicker` will be added to the SchedulingProfile in question.

 It should be noted that while the configuration text looks like a Kubernetes Custom Resource, it is **NOT** a Kubernetes Custom Resource.
 Kubernetes infrastructure is used to load the configuration